lethain/staff-eng/src/markdown/guides/staff-archetypes.md

 The four common archetypes of Staff-plus roles I encountered are:

 *   The **Tech Lead** guides the approach and execution of a particular team.
 They partner closely with a single manager, but sometimes they partner with two or three managers within a focused area.
+Some companies also have a  _Tech Lead Manager_ role, which is similar to the _Tech Lead_ archetype but exists on the engineering manager ladder and includes people management responsibilities.
-*   The **Architect** is responsible for the direction, quality, and approach within a critical area, both today and stretching into the multi-year future horizon.
+*   The **Architect** is responsible for the direction, quality, and approach within a critical area.
 They combine in-depth knowledge of technical constraints, user needs, and organization level leadership.
 *   The **Solver** digs deep into arbitrarily complex problems and finds an appropriate path forward.
 Some focus on a given area for long periods.
 Others bounce from hotspot to hotspot as guided by organizational leadership.
 *   The **Right Hand** extends an executive's attention, borrowing their scope and authority to operate particularly complex organizations.
 They provide additional leadership bandwidth to leaders of large-scale organizations.